 As was the case in Nicolas' killing, the only way the public ever sees most interactions with police—be it during protests or deadly shootings—is still from a bystander with a cellphone.

 "So far, the evidence is not showing any improvement in policing as a result of the widespread presence of body cameras," said Alex Vitale, a sociology professor at Brooklyn College, whose 2017 book "The End of Policing" has become a de-facto manifesto for protesters and advocates of police reform.
 "Many departments know this and continue to use them primarily for evidence gathering and to protect officers from misconduct allegations—and it's not clear how any of that is aiding the effort at police accountability."
+"The truth is in the video"

 Days after the cellphone video of Nicolas' killing surfaced, Houston Police Chief Art Acevedo announced that he had asked the FBI to investigate.
 But in the weeks since, despite promises of increased transparency, he has declined to release his officers' body camera video from the incident.
 His department has also withheld video from five other deadly police shootings since late April, saying that doing so could jeopardize future legal proceedings or upset victims' family members.
+Sign up for the latest news.

 Daily news and opinion about criminal justice